top of page

 • Safe, confident participation in a valued activity

-By supporting the weight of the paddle and reducing physical demand, adaptive systems allow patients to paddle:
+By supporting the weight of the paddle and reducing physical demand, adaptive systems allow clients to paddle:

 • With less shoulder and joint strain